 Your next major goal should be to clear the Level III exam.
-The next available Level III exam is in February 2024, so that is roughly 7 months away.
+The next available Level III exam is in August 2024, so that is roughly 7 months away.
 If you feel you have a rhythm going, then don’t wait, register and start studying.
-If you want to take a longer time to complete the curriculum and revision then register for the August 2024 exam.
+If you want to take a longer time to complete the curriculum and revision then register for the exam in 2025.

 Now let us talk a little about Level III.
 There is a common perception that Level II is the hardest of all three exams, so things get a little easier with Level III.
 This is partially true in the sense that Level III is not as quantitatively rigorous.
 However, in my opinion, Level III is the most challenging, because candidates are now expected to apply concepts that have been studied across all three levels.
 Another factor contributing to Level III’s difficulty is that while the Level I and Level II exams were purely MCQ-based, the Level III morning paper requires candidates to write/type out their answers.
 It was possible to get lucky when responding to MCQs at Levels I and II, but there is no chance of you “winging it” at Level III.